 This model bills for outsourced services by a transaction, time in use, peak period, or some other subscription metric and is delivered over the Internet.

-Pay as you go has been shown to lower consumption compared to model when a flat rate is charged.
+Pay as you go has been shown to lower consumption, compared to models where flat rates are charged.

-Now, many cities are now charging a higher price for electricity during peak periods to encourage consumers to change their habits.
-There are even insurance companies that charge people less if they use their car less.
+Many cities are now charging a higher price for electricity during peak periods to encourage consumers to change their habits.
+There are even insurance companies that offer lower monthly premiums if customers use their cars less often.

-Saving money can be a powerful motivator and in some cases, having a pay as you go option may be the reason someone chooses your business over your competitor.
+Saving money can be a powerful motivator and in some cases, having a pay as you go option may be the reason someone chooses your business over a competitor.

 Are you interested exploring how Fusebill can simplify your subscription billing?